Mature Masculine

 The Consumer's Transformation

-When the Consumer's energy is integrated well, it becomes a source of openness and flexibility in service of living mastery.
-The Consumer's love of learning becomes the fuel for growth.
-His openness becomes the adaptability that keeps expertise fresh.
-His beginner's mind becomes the humility that makes mastery wise.
+When the Consumer's energy finds balance, it becomes openness in service of living mastery.
+His love of learning becomes fuel for growth, and his curiosity becomes the humility that keeps mastery honest.

 The transformed Consumer understands that true openness includes commitment.
 Real learning requires application.
 Lasting growth comes through depth as well as breadth.